agabani/tor-operator/docs/custom_resource_definitions/onion_key.md

 ### State

-Onion Key state can be observed in the Onion Key status.
+State can be observed in the status.

 ```
 kubectl describe onionkeys example